Music BM, Music Theory Emphasis

-Admission to all music degree programs is by audition to demonstrate musical aptitude and potential, moderate technical proficiency, and seriousness in selecting music as a four-year course of study.
+Admission to all Music degree programs is by audition to demonstrate musical aptitude and potential, technical proficiency, and seriousness in selecting music as a four-year course of study.
 In addition to the applied music audition, placement examinations in music theory and music history may be required to confirm students’ prior experience in these areas.
-Auditions are scheduled from January to May for the fall semester; a limited number are held in December for the spring/winter semester.
-Students in applied music must pass a junior-standing examination to confirm their level of performance skills for enrollment in AP MUS 3440 – AP MUS 3459 or AP MUS 4440 – AP MUS 4459.
-This examination is usually taken at the same time as the applied music jury for the fourth semester of enrollment in AP MUS 1440 - AP MUS 1459.
+Auditions can be scheduled at any time for the upcoming semester, and several pre-scheduled audition dates are also available in fall and early spring (contact the Music Department for more details).
+Students in Applied Music (private lessons) must pass a junior-standing examination to confirm their level of performance skills for enrollment in AP MUS 3440 – AP MUS 3459 or AP MUS 4440 – AP MUS 4459.
+This examination is usually taken at the same time as the applied music jury at the end of the fourth semester of enrollment in AP MUS 1440 - AP MUS 1459.

-Music majors are required to enroll in an approved ensemble (University Chorus, University Symphonic Band, University Wind Ensemble, University Singers, or University Orchestra) each semester, to study one applied area progressively each semester, and to enroll in the appropriate pedagogy and literature seminar each semester of the degree program.
-Music education majors are exempt from these requirements during the student teaching semester.
+Music majors are required to enroll in an approved ensemble [University Wind Ensemble, University Singers, University Orchestra, or Jazz Orchestra (for Jazz Studies majors)] each semester and to study one applied area progressively each semester of the degree program.
+Music Education majors are exempt from these requirements during the student teaching semester.
+For all music majors, the applied lesson requirement consists of a weekly, individual lesson with your instructor, as well as a weekly enrichment activity in pedagogy and literature, which may take the form of a studio class, master class, performances by and for our students, or other experience identified by the department.
 The following specific ensemble enrollments, depending upon the applied music area, are required:

 - String students--University Orchestra;

-- Keyboard and Guitar students--any approved ensemble, but those in the bachelor of music in music education program must successfully audition for and enroll in an ensemble compatible with the teaching certification they are pursuing.
+- Keyboard and Guitar students--any approved ensemble, but those in the B.M.
+Music Education emphasis program must successfully audition for and enroll in an ensemble compatible with the teaching certification they are pursuing;

 Majors are required to appear in performance at the department's discretion and to attend a prescribed number of departmental recitals.
-Non-keyboard players are required to pass an exam in piano proficiency: PRACTM 2180, Piano Proficiency IV, or equivalent for instrumentalists; or PRACTM 3290, Piano Proficiency VI, or equivalent for vocalists.
+All music majors whose primary applied area is not piano or organ are required to pass an exam in piano proficiency before graduation.
+Music Education majors must pass this piano proficiency exam prior to student teaching.

 |THRY COM 1300||Introduction to Music Theory||1|